nahidsaikat/nahidsaikat.com/content/posts/2020-04-12---from-csv-to-google-sheet-using-python.md

 ![Create Google Project](/media/google_sheet/9_after_upload.jpg "Create Google Project")

 You can do more stuff with Google Sheet using gspread library.
-Checkout there [documentation](https://gspread.readthedocs.io/en/latest/ "gspread") to learn more.
+Checkout the [documentation](https://gspread.readthedocs.io/en/latest/ "gspread") to learn more.

 The complete code of this article can be found in [this repository](https://github.com/nahidsaikat/CSV-to-Google-Sheet "GitHub").